IsraelCabrera/frigate/docs/docs/guides/getting_started.md

       - "8554:8554" # RTSP feeds
 ```

-Now you should be able to start Frigate by running `docker compose up -d` from within the folder containing `docker-compose.yml`.
+Now you should be able to start Security by running `docker compose up -d` from within the folder containing `docker-compose.yml`.
 On startup, an admin user and password will be created and outputted in the logs.
-You can see this by running `docker logs frigate`.
-Frigate should now be accessible at `https://server_ip:8971` where you can login with the `admin` user and finish the configuration using the built-in configuration editor.
+You can see this by running `docker logs security`.
+Security should now be accessible at `https://server_ip:8971` where you can login with the `admin` user and finish the configuration using the built-in configuration editor.

-## Configuring Frigate
+## Configuring Security

-This section assumes that you already have an environment setup as described in [Installation](../frigate/installation.md).
-You should also configure your cameras according to the [camera setup guide](/frigate/camera_setup).
+This section assumes that you already have an environment setup as described in [Installation](../security/installation.md).
+You should also configure your cameras according to the [camera setup guide](/security/camera_setup).
 Pay particular attention to the section on choosing a detect resolution.

 ### Step 1: Add a detect stream